-This is the third harmonics (since frequency is thrice the fundamental) In General, pth overtone is (p+1)th harmonic means (p+1)n as the frequency.
+This is the third harmonics (since

+In General, pth overtone is (p+1)th harmonic means (p+1)n as the frequency.

 \Thus a stretched string produces all harmonics

 LAWS OF VIBRATING STRINGS

 (1) Law of Length: The fundamental frequency of transverse vibration of a stretched string is inversely proportional to the vibrating length if the tension (T) in the string and linear density (m) of the string are kept constant.